crossplane/crossplane/design/design-doc-composition-functions-extra-resources.md

 - **Q2**: Which steps in the pipeline should have access to the requested resources?
 - **Q3**: Should Functions be able to request additional resources incrementally?
 - **Q4**: How should Functions specify what resources they want?

+### TL;DR: Decisions taken

+Here is a summary of the choices made, read the following sections for the rationale behind them:

+- **Q0**: Should Functions be able to request additional resources?
+  - **Option 1**: Yes, Composition authors should rely on Functions to request additional resources.
+- **Q1**: How should Functions request additional resources?
+  - **Option 1**: Functions request additional resources through the `RunFunctionResponse`.
+- **Q2**: Which steps in the pipeline should have access to the requested resources?
+  - **Option 1**: Only the Function that requested the resources should have access to them.
+- **Q3**: Should Functions be able to request additional resources incrementally?
+  - **Option 1**: Functions can request additional resources incrementally.
+  - **Q3.1**: What should Crossplane send over at the `N`-th iteration?
+	- **Option 2 (Q3.1)**: Only the resources requested at the previous iteration, `N-1`.
-- **Q5**: How can Composition authors specify what resources a Function can request?
+- **Q4**: How should Functions specify what resources they want?
+  - **Option 3**: both by name and via label selector.
+  - **Q4.1**: How should Functions signal they are done requesting resources?
+    - **Option 2 (Q4.1)**: by returning the same list of extra resource requests as the previous iteration.
-- **Q6**: What about Resolve and Resolution Policies?
+- **Q5**: What about Resolve and Resolution Policies?
-- **Q7**: How can we support "Realtime Compositions"?
+  - Decided not to allow configuring it, defaulting to `resolve` policy `Always` and `resolution` policy left to Functions to implement.

 ### Q0: Should Functions be able to request additional resources?

 Clearly this is a yes or no question, but we need to do a step back.
-What we actually care about is to have a way to allow **Composition authors** to specify additional resources Functions should have access to.
+What we actually care about is to have a way to allow **Composition authors** to specify additional resources that Functions should have access to.
 So, the options we have are actually:
 - **Option 1**: Yes, Composition authors should rely on Functions to request additional resources.
 - **Option 2**: No, Composition authors should not need Functions at all to request additional resources, it should be part of the Composition API.

-**Option 2** would feel more "native", everything would be handled by Crossplane, and we could design an API up to our standards.
+**Option 2** would feel more "native", everything would be handled by Crossplane, and we could design an API according to our standards.
 Ignoring native patch-and-transform Compositions for now, which would present their own set of issues around handling multiple results, due to the limited expressiveness of the downstream language (P&T).
-Even if we decided to make it only available for Functions based compositions, the API would need to be pretty expressive to allow Composition authors to specify what resources they want, e.g. by name, by label selector, based on fields from the Composite Resource, or even another Composed resource someday...
+Even if we decided to make it only available for Functions based compositions, the API would need to be pretty expressive to allow Composition authors to specify what resources they want, e.g. by name, by label selector, based on fields from the Composite Resource, or even another Composed resource some day...
 The API would need to be at least as expressive, and therefore complex, as what we have today for `EnvironmentConfigs` at `spec.environment.environmentConfigs`, or even as that of [Kyverno][kyverno-context].